anoma/juvix-docs/docs/reference/language/functions.juvix.md

       end;
     ```

-    If there is only one clause without any patterns, the pipe `|` must be omitted as we see earlier.
+    If there is only one clause without any patterns, the pipe `|` must be omitted.

     ```juvix extract-module-statements 1
     module short-definitons;